vyaratodorova95/InfoFlood-/README.md

 gem 'selenium-webdriver' | gem 'webdrivers' gem 'tzinfo-data', platforms: [:mingw, :mswin, :x64_mingw, :jruby] | gem 'pg', '1.1.4'

-#### Configuration
+#### Configuration and running the application
-Following are the steps taken to create the application:
+Listed below are the requirements to configure the application: (All commands are as per how they are to be written in the terminal.
+If requested to add something to a folder it will be specificly written):
 1. Create a new application using the following command: rails new InfoFlood
-2. Create the scaffolds using the following commands: rails generate controller InfoFlood index rails generate scaffold Search long:decimal lat:decimal area:integer began:date ended:date dead:integer displaced:integer    maincause:string country:references
-  rails generate scaffold Location long:decimal lat:decimal area:integer country:references
-3.
-Listed below are the requirements to configure the application: (All commands are as per how they are to be written in the terminal.
-If requested to add something to a folder it will be specificly written)

-*
-* Before running rails server, it’s necessary on some systems (including the cloud IDE) to allow connections to the local web server.
-To enable this, you should navigate to the file config/environments/development.rb and paste in the two extra lines shown <br/>
-  #Allow connections to local server. <br/>
- config.hosts.clear </li>
-* Open infoflood/config/routes.rb in your editor.
-Stop the rails server if you have it running so that changes to the routes file take effect.
-* root 'infoflood/index' </li>
-  	<li>We can check that it works by switching to the other console, and then cd into the travelagent workspace if we’re not already there, and start the server with the command <br/>
-		rails server </li>
-        <li>Rails attempts to pluralize singular words while creating scaffolds.
+2. Rails attempts to pluralize singular words while creating scaffolds.
 If you want to remove all pluralizations add the following code to the /config/initializers/inflections.rb file <br/>
 ActiveSupport::Inflector.inflections do |inflect| <br/>
 inflect.clear <br/>
 inflect.singular(/$/i, '') <br/>
-		end </li>
+end
-	<li>rails generate scaffold country name </li>
-	<li>rails db:migrate</li>
-  	<li></li>
-	<li>rails db:migrate</li>
+3. Create the scaffolds using the following commands:
+  * rails generate controller InfoFlood index
+  * rails generate scaffold Search long:decimal lat:decimal area:integer began:date ended:date dead:integer displaced:integer    maincause:string country:references
+  * rails generate scaffold Location long:decimal lat:decimal area:integer country:references
+4. Load the migration file into the database with the command:
+  * rails db:migrate
+5. Configure the application by editing the /config/routes.rb file by adding the following code below the get line: <br/>
+  * root 'info_flood#index'
+6. Display the required data using the relevant attribute names on the view files.
+7. Before running rails server, it’s necessary on some systems (including the cloud IDE) to allow connections to the local web server.
+To enable this, you should navigate to the file config/environments/development.rb and paste in the two extra lines shown <br/>
+  #Allow connections to local server. <br/>
+ config.hosts.clear
+8.Check that the application works by switching to the console and start the server with the command
+* rails server

         	<li>Highcharts </li>
 	<li>yarn add highcharts </li>
 	<li>yarn add jquery</li>
 	<li>yarn add –check files</li>